fenago/kubernetes-course/md/Lab_7.md

 tasks is a bit more complicated, and we will leave that out of this workshop for brevity.

-Next, let\'s wrap this chapter up with an activity where we will create a Deployment and bring together several ideas learned in this chapter.
+Next, let\'s wrap this lab up with an activity where we will create a Deployment and bring together several ideas learned in this lab.